 How can you use a credit card if you are under the age of 18?
 While you can’t have your own credit card if you are underage, you may be able to use one under the account of another established borrower.

-One way to use a credit card when you are a minor is to be an authorized user.
-As an authorized user on a credit card, you would have access to a credit line linked to another primary cardholder’s account.
-Authorized users can make purchases on the credit line but are not solely responsible for paying them back.
-The primary account holder is ultimately responsible for paying the balance on the authorized user’s behalf.
+- Become an Authorized User — Authorized users have access to a credit line linked to another primary cardholder’s account.
+Authorized users can make purchases but the primary account holder is responsible for paying the balance on the authorized user’s behalf.

-Some lenders allow minors to have secured credit cards.
-A secured card differs from an unsecured credit card in that the credit limit is prepaid.
-Since the credit limit for secured cards is paid upfront, there is very little risk of accumulating overwhelming credit card debt.
+- Get a Secured Credit Card — Some lenders allow minors to have secured credit cards.
+A secured card differs from an unsecured card in that the credit limit is prepaid.
+Since the credit limit for secured cards is paid upfront, there is very little risk of accumulating too much credit card debt.

 What Are the Requirements To Get a Credit Card?